boothinator/TimerExtensions/README.md

 # ArduinoTimerExtensions

-/Easy access to advanced Arduino/AVR timer functions, such as precise timing, pulse generation, and input event capture./
+*Easy access to advanced Arduino/AVR timer functions, such as precise timing, pulse generation, and input event capture.*

+Directly manipulating the timers/counters in Arduino and AVR is tedious and confusing.
+This library makes that simple by providing a number of convenience methods for accessing the timers.
+Easily attach interrupts to input capture events, extend the range of timers to 32 bits, or emit precisely timed pulses.

 ## Features